Categories

 It was a freshwater molluscan shell no bigger than a dime.
 He studied it between his fingers.
 He came upon the bank and I rose and we walked back home.

 My son with a dandelion in one hand and a stick and shell in the other.
-I couldn’t help but be reminded of the passage from the Ernest Hemingway story, “The Big Two-Hearted River.”
+I couldn’t help but be reminded of the passage from the Ernest Hemingway story The Big Two-Hearted River.

-It was a peculiar thought to have in the moment, as my son sat there with a makeshift fishing rod in his hand, and frankly the opportunity for the awareness of this moment as it was taking place likely would not have existed for me in the not-so-distant past.
+After our walk, I thought more about what happiness is and what it means in my life.
+It was a peculiar thought to have in the moment as my son sat there with his improvised fishing rod in hand.
+The opportunity for the awareness of this moment as it was taking place likely would not have existed for me in the not so distant past.

 Dandelion.
 Photo by Coen Dijkman.
 Licensed under CC BY SA 2.0

-7 replies on “This is Happiness”
+7 replies on “This Is Happiness”

 Sticks, daffodils, mucky water and a boy are right up there with Snakes and Snails and Puppy Dog Tails!
 Enjoy every minute of these years!